cloudify-cosmo/getcloudify.org/guide/3.2/agents-cloudify-agent-module.md

 * The agent's tarfile will be copied to the destination host.
 * The agent installer will:
     * Extract the tar on the destination host.
-    * Execute the `cloudify-agent` CLI tool with the relevant parameters.
+    * Execute the `cfy-agent` CLI tool with the relevant parameters.
-* The `cloudify-agent` CLI tool will then install itself as a service by:
+* The `cfy-agent` CLI tool will then install itself as a service by:
-    * Creating the celery configuration file.
+    * Generating the necessary celery configuration file.
-    * Copying the required files for the relevant process manager.
+    * Copying the required files for the relevant process manager to install itself as a service.

 # Agent Configuration Files